isomerpages/moe-hougangsec/_departments/CCE/MOE Sexuality Education.md

 of the year and is also available <a href="/files/CCE/eTeens_Opt_out_form_Annex_B_on_website.pdf" rel="noopener noreferrer nofollow" target="_blank">here</a>.&nbsp;The completed form is to be submitted by <strong>30/01/2026</strong>.</p>
 <p>13.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents can contact the school
-at 63851990 for Ms Serina Tan or Ms Lynn Yeo for discussion or to seek clarification about the school’s Sexuality Education programme.</p>
+at 63851990 for discussion or to seek clarification about the school’s Sexuality Education programme.</p>
 <p>&nbsp;</p>